anvitha305/anvitha305/README.md

 -->
 🍅 Email at alramach[at]usc[dot]edu for inquiries related to me being in grad school

 🍅 Working on smaller projects when I'm not working on my research.
 My pinned repositories reflect the nature of research I do.
-Primary interests are sustainable computing, networking, embedded systems, and programming languages.